Northern Ireland is a fabulous destination to visit with your dog, whether you’re visiting family or friends or touring the beautiful countryside.

 P&O Ferry from Cairnryan to Larne

 As there are up to 7 daily crossings, both during the day and night, I would recommend selecting a cooler time of day for a crossing with your dog during summer.
-Also, it’s possible to ask a staff member to visit your pet during the crossing, if you are concerned.
 Add up to four pets to your booking when selecting the number of passengers.

 Taking Your Dog from the Republic of Ireland to Northern Ireland